bettiolo/apitry/README.md

 - `vagrant-create-update-box.sh` Creates a base Vagrant ArchLinux box using Packer.
 - `vagrant-start.sh` Creates a new disposable, non-persistent environment.
 It deploys the application, takes you in via SSH ready to run then your tests or experiments.
 When you are finished, it destroys the environment.

-# How to deploy and test the code in Staging environment?
+# How to deploy and test the Staging environment?

 (Not ready yet!)

-# How to deploy and test the code in Production environment?
+# How to deploy and test the Production environment?

 ## Deployment